andresginera/pgaudi/docs/installation.rst

     Options:
       -p <PROCESSES>  Number of processes in which the main process is divided.
-                      [Default = cores in this machine: 4] -e, --equal     Set the new subprocesses generated computionally equal to the main process.
+                      [Default = cores in this machine: X] -e, --equal     Set the new subprocesses generated computationally equal to the main process.
 [Default: False]
       -h, --help      Show this help message and exit.
       -v, --version   Show program's version number and exit.